 Light means fast, fast means longer.
 Those six words, found on the homepage of the alpinrunning website, perfectly encapsulate the philosophy behind this stripped back, barebones form of alpinism.
 It’s all about freedom.
-The freedom to not only travel further, but also the freedom to experience the mountains in a purer and more unhindered manner.
-Read more – ‘Totalpinism: Kilian On The Art Of Alpinrunning’.
+Try Gorgeous and Stuff Top Shoes for Walking.
+The freedom to not only travel further, but also the freedom to experience the […] Read more – ‘Totalpinism: Kilian On The Art Of Alpinrunning’.

 Simon Freeman, editor of the alternative running magazine, Like The Wind, is excited.
 ‘We’re launching a Pop-Up in central London for the next issue,’ he says.
 ‘This will be a physical home for Like the Wind for a week in September or October where we will have film nights, inspiring talks, workshops and, of course, […] Read more – ‘Like the Wind Magazine: Provoke The Stoke’.

 Make no mistake, with the launch of Suunto’s third-generation Ambits this September, the Finnish company are taking their popular GPS watch far beyond it’s training tool roots.
 The shift from ANT+ to Bluetooth connectivity is a major move that opens up the Ambit to becoming an integral companion to our connected lives.
 Read more – ‘Ambit3 – Suunto Future-proofs it’s Flagship’.

 Take two freakish mountain runners, let them loose in the remote Norwegian Arctic wilderness and leave them to ski, run and dream up routes that take in the best summits, primo views and gnarly terrain — basically everything that gets their blood-pumping and lungs burning.
 The result is Emelie Forsberg and Kilian Jornet’s Tromsø Skyrace. […] Read more – ‘Talking Tromsø Skyrace with Emelie Forsberg’.